kushidesign/kushi/README.md

   - A class property containing the correct auto-generated, prefixed classnames.
   - If necessary, a style property containing the correct auto-generated css variable names.
   - All the other attributes you specify in your attributes map (supplied as an optional last arg to `sx`).
   - An optional data-ns attribute to help with browser-based debugging.
 See [Using metadata](#using-metadata).

-Your css is written to a static file, via a build hook for the `:compile-finish` stage (or similar depending on build tool),
+All your css is written to a static file, via a build hook for the `:compile-finish` stage (or similar depending on build tool).

 <br>